 What is fluoride?

-Fluoride is a mineral that is found in all-natural water sources and is the ionic form of the trace element fluorine, which is commonly found in the environment; fluorine reaches water sources by leaching from soil and rocks into groundwater.
+Fluoride is a mineral that is found in all-natural water sources and is the ionic form of the trace element fluorine, which is commonly found in the environment.

-When used as directed by a dentist or within the context of community water fluoridation programs, fluoride is a safe and effective agent that can be used to prevent and control dental caries (cavities).
+When used by a dentist or within your community water fluoridation programs, fluoride is a safe and effective agent that can be used to prevent and control dental cavities.

 Your tooth enamel continuously goes through a demineralization and remineralization process.

 Demineralization is the loss of minerals from the enamel.
 This happens when acids (formed by plaque and bacteria in the mouth) attack the enamel.

 During remineralization, minerals like calcium, phosphate, and fluoride are redeposited to the enamel when we drink water or eat certain mineral-rich foods.